zenghaonan239/MPGD_Prototype_AI/README.md

 Deployment Steps
 -------------------

 You can download the entire game file from github and open it with Unity.
-It is recommended to use 2021.1.17f1 and newer versions of Unity to open the game file, or enter this webpage(https://zenghaonan239.github.io/MPGD_Prototype_AI/build/index.html) to preview the game directly.
+It is recommended to use 2021.1.17f1 or newer versions of Unity to open the game file, or enter this webpage(https://zenghaonan239.github.io/MPGD_Prototype_AI/build/index.html) to preview the game directly.

 Unity Environment Settings
 -------------------